psf/the-invisibles/content/english/homepage/_index.md

 ---
 # Banner
 banner:
-  title: "Python Community Podcast"
+  title: "Hidden Figures of Python"
-  content: "Highlight voices from the diverse Python community"
+  content: "Stories from the underrepresented group members of the Python community"
   image: "/images/land.png"
   button:
     enable: true